 - Discuss returning to work or school with your health care team.
 You can return to work when you feel ready.
 Children may be able to return to school less than a week after surgery.
 They should wait 2 to 4 weeks to return to certain activities, such as gym classes or sports.

 You will be prescribed medicines to help you control pain after your appendectomy.
 Other treatments, when used with your medicines, can help control pain.
 Ask your health care team about safe options, such as:

 - Distracting activities, such as listening to music and talking with friends, that take your mind off your pain.
 Distraction can be especially effective with children.

 - Practicing meditation to help calm the body.
 Also be sure to get plenty of rest.

 Preparing for an appointment

-Make an appointment with your family doctor if you have abdominal pain.
+Make an appointment with a member of your health care team if you have abdominal pain.
 If you have appendicitis, you'll likely be hospitalized and referred to a surgeon to remove your appendix.